Aspen Institute: Fellowships

+The Aspen Institute offers a range of fellowships that support leaders from diverse backgrounds and work on issues such as economic policy, education, finance, public health, environmental sustainability, and journalism.
+These fellowships provide opportunities for professionals to develop leadership skills and explore solutions to complex challenges through structured discussions and collaborative learning.
+These include:

+Henry Crown Fellowship

+The Henry Crown Fellowship, established in 1997, educates accomplished entrepreneurs from the private sector to become leaders in community and global development projects.
+The Aspen Global Leadership Network inducts an annual class of 20-22 candidates between the ages of 30-46 for a two-year training program.
+Instruction takes place at the Aspen Institute's campus in Aspen, Colorado, and various sites abroad.

 New Voices Fellowship

 The New Voices Fellowship is a year long program for applicants from Africa, Asia, and Latin America.
 Every year, nominations are accepted from August through October.
 Fellows are selected in December and announced publicly in early January.

 The New Voices Fellowship is a non-residential program.
 During the fellowship year, fellows meet three times for one week sessions.
 There are no age limitations for fellows.
 All expenses for participation in the fellowship are covered by the program.
 At times the program will also cover the cost of "media-related activities and conferences."

 Awards

 Aspen Prize for Community College Excellence

 Community Colleges which succeed in attaining exceptional results for all students during their time in college and as post-graduates are awarded the Aspen Prize for Community College Excellence.